 The world relations established after 1946 remained substantially unchanged for half a century.
 The world was divided into two gigantic blocs, with the USSR on one side and US imperialism on the other.
 But all that changed after the collapse of the USSR in 1991.
 A new and stormy period of instability has opened up, characterised by all kinds of wars and conflicts.
 The emergence of Russia and China as powerful capitalist states creates new contradictions.
 We must analyse the new situation carefully and make a concrete characterisation of the nature of Russia and China based upon a rigorous study of the facts.

 Lenin said you can have all kinds of different levels of development at different stages, even different kinds of imperialism.
 Lenin referred to the division of the world, but he also referred to the redivision of the world, which he said was something inevitable.
 Is it possible to maintain that this process could take place then but now it is impossible?
 There is no apparent reason why this should be the case.
 Let us remind ourselves that up until the mid-nineteenth century, Germany did not even exist as a unified country.
 Economically, it lagged far behind Britain.
-Lenin points out that “half a century ago Germany was a miserable, insignificant country, if her capitalist strength is compared with that of the Britain of that time”.
 But by 1914 it had become a powerful imperialist state, ready to challenge Britain and France for control of Europe and the world.

 In the final analysis, it is the development of the productive forces that determines whether a given country will be able to set its stamp on world affairs.
 The example of Germany in the period before 1914 shows how the growth of industrial power must eventually find its expression in the growth of diplomatic, political and military power.
 This fact must be kept in mind when we consider the role of China today.